Ávila Adobe: During the Mexican–American War

 On May 18, 1846, the United States declared war on Mexico, the Mexican–American War, at which time the U.S. took interest in Alta California.
 U.S. Navy Commodore Robert F. Stockton arrived in Monterey on July 14 and declared California won over.
 He then proceeded to march toward Los Angeles which he took without so much as a shot being fired.
 But the Pueblo de Los Angeles had not capitulated so easily and revolted against the garrison of men left to police the pueblo, winning the Siege of Los Angeles.
 Stockton was forced to return in October via San Diego.
 After the Battle of San Pasqual just north of San Diego in December, which was a setback for the Americans, they marched toward Los Angeles.
 They became involved in the Battle of Rio San Gabriel near the San Gabriel River on January 8, 1847, which after two days quelled the Mexican resistance there.
 The Battle of La Mesa followed.

 When news of the advancing American troops reached the Pueblo, most of the inhabitants fled, including Maria Encarnacion Avila, whose husband was not around to protect her.
 She went to the home of a nearby relative and left the house in charge of a young boy who had orders to leave the doors and shutters closed.
 On January 10, Stockton arrived with a marching band fanfare that lured the young boy outside leaving the door open.
 The troops passing noticed the great size of the house with its lavish furnishings and decided to take it as temporary headquarters.
 When hostilities ended on January 13 with the signing of the Treaty of Cahuenga, the troops vacated the adobe.

 Avila's youngest daughter, Francisca married Theodore Rimpau, a German native in 1850.
 After Encarnacion Avila died in 1855, the couple lived in the adobe until 1868.
 By now the structure had aged appreciably, and the Rimpaus left.

 Various family member rented the house over the next few years after which it became a boarding house.

+Over time, the home was rented to different people, and in the next century the Avila home took many other forms of use.
+The home was used as a hotel, housing, lodging, and as a temporary home for U.S. troops.
+There was a period during its first century where the Avila Adobe was left vacant and unattended.

 An 1870 earthquake damaged the structure even more, causing it to fall into ruin, and in 1928 the City of Los Angeles condemned it.